-The future looks promising for Cypress Creek Renewables, one of the largest solar companies in the U.S. Sthe New York State’s Renewable Energy Projects, which awarded $1.4 billion to 26 clean energy projects.
-Four of Cypress Creek’s are in the Mohawk Valley, one in Central New York and one in Mid-Hudson.
+The future looks promising for Cypress Creek Renewables, one of the largest solar companies in the U.S. It was recently awarded six solar projects by New York State’s Renewable Energy Projects, which allocated $1.4 billion to 26 clean energy projects.
+Four of them are in the Mohawk Valley, one in Central New York and one in Mid-Hudson.

 What about the 30 percent tariff on imported solar panels President Trump instituted in January?
 Cypress Creek had the financial flexibility to buy inventory in advance of the tariff and hasn’t laid off any workers because of it, said Jeff McKay, a spokesman for the company.

 Although the tariff inevitably raised solar projects’ cost, residential solar installations are expected to rebound after a downturn in 2017 because the panels on which the tariff is applied account for only about 15 percent of the total cost.
 However, larger-scale projects are more sensitive to the panels’ price rise, so the tariff will blunt the robust growth in commercial and utility solar.
 2018 was projected to create 23,000jobs than if there were no tariff, according to the Solar Energy Industry Association (SEIA).

 “It’s more about the potential jobs that would have been created,” said Austin Perea, lead author of the 2017 U.S. Solar Market Insight.
 “Those opportunities are going to be missed out because of reduction to future demand.”
 Collin Smith, coauthor of the report, added that the squeeze on profit margin “might not translate into any headline announcement of workers’ laid off.”